splunk/public-o11y-docs/gdi/opentelemetry/logs-collector-splunk-tutorial/docker-compose.rst

 Create the log collection environment
 =====================================

+All the configuration files used in this tutorial reside in a single directory.
+Follow these steps to create the directory and your first file:

 #.
 Create a directory called ``log-collection``.

 #.
 Create a file in the ``log-collection`` directory called ``docker-compose.yml``